 Overview of flooding This site is 100% in Flood Zone 1.
-About 5% - 10% of the site is subject to low risk (1:1000 (0.1%)) to high risk (1:30 (3.33%)) surface water flooding.
-Most of this site is in two 1km squares which the Environment Agency's Areas Susceptible to Groundwater Flooding indicates have a <25% vulnerability to Clearwater flooding.
+About 5% - 10% of the site is subject to low risk (1:100 (0.1%)) to high risk (1:30 (3.33%)) surface water flood Most of this site is in two 1km squares which the Environment Agency's Areas Susceptible to Groundw Flooding indicates have a <25% vulnerability to Clear flooding.
 The remainder of the site (along the eastern boundary) is not mapped.
-A flood risk assessment for construction of lagoons on part of the site did not consider groundwater but considered the site would not be at risk of flooding .
-Earlier proposals for the extension of sand and gravel extraction at the site found 'hydraulic continuity between the Sherwood Sandstone Aquifer and sand and gravel though concluded that due to the size of the site impacts would be small .
-However, as this development is unlikely to extend the depths of any features risks are considered to be low, but should still be investigated.
-Relevant Local SFRA North West Yorkshire 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain In the North West Yorkshire SFRA functional floodplain is defined as undeveloped areas in Flood Zone 3, maps were not available for review at the time of writing.
-The North West Yorkshire SFRA is in the process of being revised therefore we consider the 1:20 (5%) extent in this location should be considered 'initial' functional floodplain.
-Climate change Climate change to river flood risk is unlikely to affect the site in the latter part of the plan period.
-Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
-A changed site profile will have affected where water gathers.
-Sequential Test result Pass Exception Test Needed No https://onlineplanningregister.northyorks.gov.uk/register/PlanAppDisp.aspx?recno=3992}
+A flood risk assessment for construction of lagoons or of the site did not consider groundwater but considere site would not be at risk of flooding .
+Earlier proposal the extension of sand and gravel extraction at the site 'hydraulic continuity between the Sherwood Sandston Aquifer and sand and gravel though concluded that do the size of the site impacts would be small .
+However this development is unlikely to extend the depths of ar features risks are considered to be low, but should still investigated. d the s for found e ue to r, as Relevant Local SFRA North West Yorkshire 1:20 (5%) flood event or Local SFRA Functional This site is not at risk from the 1:20 (5%) flood event.
+Floodplain In the North West Yorkshire SFRA functional floodplain n is defined as undeveloped areas in Flood Zone 3, maps not available for review at the time of writing.
+The No West Yorkshire SFRA is in the process of being revise therefore we consider the 1:20 (5%) extent in this local ition should be considered 'initial' functional floodplain.
+Climate change Climate change to river flood risk is unlikely to affect the na sita in the latter part of the plan period. ie site Climate change effects on surface water flooding are increase the extents of the areas at risk and also the of flooding for each event respectively.
+A changed sit profile will have affected where water gathers. depth Sequential Test result Pass Exception Test Needed No https://onlineplanningregister.northyorks.gov.uk/register/PlanAppDisp.aspx?recno=3992}